amsik/liquor-tree/docs/source/index.md

  }
 ```

 Then your data will be transformed to readable tree format.
 Awesome!
+See [example](#Redefine-Structure-Example) below

 ## Examples